Award: Foreign Born Scientists and Engineers in the Workforce (FBSE)

 Project Title: Building an Evidence-Based Foundation to Understand Foreign-Born Scientists and Engineers’ Participation in the US Workforce

-Project Performers: NORC at the University of Chicago, Oak Ridge Institute for Science and Education (ORISE)
+Project Partners: Oak Ridge Institute for Science and Education (ORISE)

 Award Amount: $649,747

-Objective: The objective of this project is to fill knowledge gaps surrounding FBSEs who hold degrees or certifications other than doctorates and suggest possible models for future linkages; and demonstrate the feasibility of acquiring, analyzing, and disseminating linked data files that bring together administrative records on Federal STEM education programs with existing information
+Objective: This project aimed to fill knowledge gaps surrounding foreign-born scientists and engineers (FBSE) who hold degrees or certifications other than doctorates.
+The project suggested possible models for future linkages and demonstrated the feasibility of acquiring, analyzing, and disseminating linked data files that bring together administrative records on federal STEM education programs with existing information.

 Award Date: 03/02/2022